New Quantum Algorithms for Computing Quantum Entropies and Distances: Quantum States as Block-Encodings

 \subsection{Positive powers}

 We will use Theorem \ref{thm:main} to develop an efficient approach for implementing positive powers of Hermitian matrix $A$, which removes the dependence on $\kappa$ that $I/\kappa \leq A \leq I$ as in \cite{CGJ19} (see Lemma 10 of its full version).
+In this subsection, we will provide the positive power tricks for an Hermitian operator block-encoded in a density operator (Lemma \ref{lemma:positive-power-density}) and in a unitary operator (Lemma \ref{lemma:positive-power-unitary}).
 To this end, we recall some results of polynomial approximations of power functions.

 \begin{lemma} [Polynomial approximation of positive power functions \cite{Gil19, CGJ19}] Let $\delta, \varepsilon \in (0, \frac 1 2]$, $c \in (0, 1)$ and $f(x) = \frac 1 2 x^c$.
-Then there is an even/odd degree-$O\left(\frac{1}{\delta}\log\left(\frac{1}{\varepsilon}\right)\right)$ polynomial~\footnote{In this paper, a degree-$d$ polynomial means a uniform family of (polynomial-time computable) polynomials with parameter $d$.
+Then there is an even/odd degree-$O\left(\frac{1}{\delta}\log\left(\frac{1}{\varepsilon}\right)\right)$ polynomial\footnote{In this paper, a degree-$d$ polynomial means a uniform family of (polynomial-time computable) polynomials with parameter $d$.
 That is, suppose $P_d(x) = \sum_{k = 0}^d a_k x^k$, where $a_k$ is a polynomial-time computable real number for $0 \leq k \leq d$, then there is a polynomial-time classical Turing machine that, on input $1^d$, outputs descriptions $M_k$ of $a_k$ for $0 \leq k \leq d$, where $M_k$ is a polynomial-time classical Turing machine that, on input $1^n$, output $a_k$ within additive error $2^{-n}$.} $P \in \mathbb{R}[x]$ such that $\Abs{P(x) - f(x)}_{[\delta, 1]} \leq \varepsilon$ and $\Abs{P}_{[-1, 1]} \leq 1$. \end{lemma}

 \begin{lemma} [Polynomial approximation of negative power functions \cite{Gil19, CGJ19, GSLW19}] Let $\delta, \varepsilon \in (0, \frac 1 2]$, $c > 0$ and $f(x) = \frac {\delta^c} 2 x^{-c}$.
 Then there is an even/odd degree-$O\left(\frac{c+1}{\delta}\log\left(\frac{1}{\varepsilon}\right)\right)$ polynomial $P \in \mathbb{R}[x]$ such that $\Abs{P(x) - f(x)}_{[\delta, 1]} \leq \varepsilon$ and $\Abs{P}_{[-1, 1]} \leq 1$. \end{lemma}